magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_toward-the-unconditioned.md

 it.
 Is what I say right?
 Really look into it, look within yourself.

 So it is said to guard your mind.
-Whoever guards his mind will free himself from the shackles of It’s just this mind which goes and grabs onto things, knows things, sees things, experiences happiness and suffering – just this very mind.
+Whoever guards his mind will free himself from the shackles of Māra.
+It’s just this mind which goes and grabs onto things, knows things, sees things, experiences happiness and suffering – just this very mind.
 When we fully know the truth of determinations and conditions, we will naturally throw off suffering.